 The Neighborhood Change Database (NCDB) gives users instant access to US Census data from 1970, 1980, 1990 and 2000 at the census tract level.
 The NCDB contains 1970, 1980, 1990, and 2000 Long Form data with details such as: population, household, and housing characteristics, income, poverty status, education level, employment, housing costs, immigration, and other variables.

 Custom tables of statistics can be made about years 1790-1960.
-The data and terminology presented in the Historical Census Browser are drawn directly from historical volumes of the U.S. Census of Population and Housing.
+The data and terminology presented in the Historical Census Browser are drawn directly from historical volumes of the U.S. Census.
+Not available after 2016.

 The most valuable Web resource for NC statistical data.
 Includes over 1300 data items from state and federal agencies.
 Statistical topic areas include population, housing, vital statistics, criminal justice, economics, and transportation.